 - You can contribute a higher minimum investment amount

 A GSIPP is a group of Self-Invested Personal Pension with the same pension provider and is unusually created by employers on behalf of their employees.
 It allows straightforward set-ups and administration as compared to every staff member setting up their own SIPP scheme.

 GSIPPs offer default investment options, but you do have the right to choose from other available investment options with the pension provider.
-Some extra benefits come with GSIPs like offering greater buying power for asset funds like commercial estates.
-Nonetheless, GSIPPs work in the same fashion as the regular pension plans.
+Some extra benefits come with GSSIPs like offering greater buying power for asset funds like commercial estates.
+Nonetheless, GSIPPs work in the same fashion as regular pension plans.

 How and When Can You Access Money in A SIPP?

-You’re allowed to access your SIPP funds from 55 years, regardless of who your pension provider is.
+You’re allowed to access your SIPP funds for 55 years, regardless of who your pension provider is.
 Nevertheless, you can delay releasing the cash if you prefer (that will guarantee you more money in the future).